metalcorebear/COVID-Agent-Based-Model/README.md

 https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-symptom-progression-11-03-2020.pdf

 ## Model Description
 This is an SIR (susceptible, infected, recovered) model for COVID.
 Model parameters can be set to simulate the changes in these three variables, as well as the reproduction number (R0) and number of severe cases, over time.
-A negative R0 would indicate that the epidemic is becoming extinguished.
+An R0 less than 1 would indicate that the epidemic is becoming extinguished.
 This can be used to simulate the effects of social distancing.

 ## Model Parameters
 * ptrans = Transmission probability.